 Step 1: Choose a UK Stock Broker

-Identify a reliable UK stockbroker and register a stock trading account with them.
+Identify a legit UK stockbroker and register a stock trading account with them.
 In this account creation process, the broker will usually ask for your personal information and demand that you verify your identity.

 But in an industry where every stock broker claims to be the best, you need to learn how to vet and identify your broker.
 We will be telling you what to look for in a broker below.